Galois representations over convergent de Rham period ring: Convergent regular connections II: Clark's theorem revisited

 \begin{remark}[$\pm$-sign confusion] In \cite{Clark_gap}, Setoyanagi points out a \emph{sign error} in \cite{Cla66}.
 Note as summarized in Rem \ref{rem:nonL_def}, \cite{Ked22} uses the assumption $\type(\pm \lambda)=1$, and so that the sign problem can be ignored in \cite{Ked22}.
 (Nonetheless, to check the sign of $-\lambda_i$ in our Theorem \ref{thm:Clark_coho} is correct: one looks at the very end of the proof, which cites Lem \ref{lem:nonLradius}).
 Note it is also common in the literature to use the differentiation $-z\frac{d}{dz}$ to define regular connections; in that case, we will have to change sign in our Theorem \ref{thm:Clark_coho}. \end{remark}

 \begin{remark}[NL vs.~ NLD] Sometimes one could confuse the (NL) and (NLD) conditions (cf. Def \ref{def:NLD}, ignoring the ``T0" part).
 On easily sees that: \begin{itemize} \item If one of the exponents is zero, then (NLD) is strictly stronger than (NL); thus (which is the case in many references), it would not hurt to assume the stronger (NLD). \item However, without zero being an exponent, these two conditions could be completely different: in particular, in the \emph{rank one} case, there is just one exponent $\lambda$: even if it is a Liouville number, the (NLD) condition is always satisfied. \end{itemize} A possible reason for confusion is perhaps that one could confuse the (NL)-assumption of Thm \ref{thm:Clark_coho} with the (NLD)-assumption of Prop \ref{prop:p_fuchs}.
-We summarize some recent confusions we encountered in the literature, which indeed confused us when we are trying to learn Clark's theorem in the beginning: \begin{enumerate} \item As mentioned in Rem \ref{rem:history_clark}, Clark's theorem is equivalent to the differential-module theoretic statement in \cite[Thm 13.2.3]{Ked22}.
-However, in Kedlaya's online errata \footnote{\url{https://kskedlaya.org/papers/pde-errata.pdf}} to \emph{first version} of the book, he claims one needs to modify the (NL) condition in \cite[Thm 13.2.3]{Ked22} to (NLD) condition.
-But this claim in the errata is false: \begin{itemize} \item Suppose $\type(-\lambda)=0$.
-Consider
+This confusion has happened in the literature when citing Clark's theorem.
+For example, \cite[Rem 13.2.4]{Ked22} discusses about (NLD) assumption, but the ``counter-example" there indeed points to \cite[Thm 13.2.3]{Ked22} (i.e.~ Clark's Theorem), which as we discussed, needs (NL) assumption (which nonetheless is satisfied there since one exponent is $0$).
+Similarly, an incorrect citation happens immediately after \cite[Eqn.
+(3.14)]{Li-Zhang24} (the results there remain valid as all exponents there are zero). \end{remark}